RobertoPrevato/jQuery-KingTable/README.md

 ### How to run the provided development server
 In order to run the provided development server it is necessary to install Python and Flask (either Python 2.x or 3.x).
-The recommended way is to install a version of Python, then its **pip** (a package management system for Python), then to use pip to install Flask.
+The recommended way is to install a version of Python, then its **pip** (package management system for Python), then to use pip to install Flask.
-Then, simply run the server:
+Then, simply run the server file:
 ```py
 python server.py
 ```